-The technique of pushing off contractions has had a lot of influence in using gropes as a variant of Casson towers and that's the way the book [FQ90] is written; basically, wherever we could we used a capped surface instead of a disk which is much more convenient in terms of combinatorics.
-We're going to try to explain the bare bones of both, the old and the new combinatorics.
-But before we want to give the most interesting corollary of the contraction trick which allows us to produce infinitely many disjoint duals in one fell swoop whereas with the only technology we had to find duals one at a time.
+The technique of pushing off contractions has had a lot of influence in using gropes as a variant of Casson towers and that is the way that the book [FQ90] is written.
+Basically, wherever we could we used a capped surface instead of a disk, which is much more convenient in terms of combinatorics.

+We are going to try to explain the bare bones the old and the new combinatorics, especially the new grope-based combinatorics, as these gives the route to the technically simplest proof of the disk embedding theorem.
+But before this, we want to give the most interesting corollary of the contraction trick, which allows us to produce arbitrarily many disjoint duals in one fell swoop.
+With the old technology we had to find duals one at a time, which was one reason why the original combinatorics were so hard.

-To see why this is useful, suppose we have a surface S intersected once by another surface T. If there is a dual sphere \hat{S} for S we can pipe T and \hat{S} to remove the intersection of T and S. That's good, but suppose we don't have just T but another surface T' and we want both T and T' disjoint from S. and we only have the one dual sphere \hat{S} .
-Of course, even if we have only one dual sphere \hat{S} we can pipe both T and T' with parallel copies of \hat{S} to achieve disjointness from S, but this is not entirely satisfactory because we add intersections of T and T' unless \hat{S} happens to be embedded with trivial normal bundle.
+To see why having many disjoint duals is useful, suppose we have a surface S intersected once by another surface T. If there is a dual sphere $\hat{S}$ for S we can pipe T and $\hat{S}$ to remove the intersection of T and S. That is good, but suppose we do not have just T but another surface T' and we want both T and T' disjoint from S. Moreover suppose that we only have one dual sphere $\hat{S}$ .
+Of course, even if we have only one dual sphere $\hat{S}$ we can pipe both T and T' with parallel copies of $\hat{S}$ to achieve disjointness from S, but this is not entirely satisfactory because we add intersections of T and T', unless $\hat{S}$ happens to be embedded with trivial normal bundle.
 It would be much more convenient to have not only one dual but an arbitrary number of disjoint ones.
 So how do capped gropes and contraction solve this?
+The next lemma is called the "infinity lemma," even though it only really guarantees an arbitrarily large finite number of disjoint duals.
+See lecture 8, 24:30 - 37:50.

-Lemma 8.6 (∞ -Lemma).
-A (4D) capped grope G^c with immersed caps (disjoint from the body) contains arbitrarily many disjointly immersed disks with boundary parallel in $\partial{-}G^c$.
+Lemma 8.6 ( $\infty$ -Lemma).
+A (4D) (disk- or sphere-like) capped grope $G^c$ of height n with immersed caps (disjoint from the body) contains arbitrarily many disjoint height n-1 capped gropes with bodies parallel to the first n-1 stages of $G^c$ .